manhtuong1/Robot-Operator-system/README.md

 #for login to system

-$ docker exec -it [cpmtainer id or name] /bin/bash
+$ docker exec -it [comtainer id or name] /bin/bash

 ## Run ROS: